FehreenKhan/Intro_to_Python/README.md

 Code unites us all.

-Code to create Haiku Generator using AI:
+Code to create Haiku Generator by importing the AI library via python.

         from ai import call_gpt